Shanxi: Early Republic of China (1912–1937)

 Yan attempted to eradicate the custom of foot binding, threatening to sentence men who married women with bound feet, and mothers who bound their daughters' feet, to hard labor in state-run factories.
 He discouraged the use of the traditional lunar calendar and encouraged the development of local boy scout organizations.
 Like the Communists who later succeeded Yan, he punished habitual lawbreakers to "redemption through labour" in state-run factories.

+Between 1933 and 1937, architectural historians Liang Sicheng and Lin Huiyin, working with the Society for Research in Chinese Architecture, conducted extensive field surveys of ancient timber buildings across Shanxi, documenting numerous Tang-, Song-, Liao-, and Jin-dynasty structures and establishing the province's central place in the study of traditional Chinese architecture.

 After the failed attempt by the Chinese Red Army to establish bases in southern Shanxi in early 1936 Yan became convinced that the Communists were lesser threats to his rule than either the Nationalists or the Japanese.
 He then negotiated a secret anti-Japanese "United Front" with the Communists in October 1936 and invited them to establish operations in Shanxi.
 Yan, under the slogan "resistance against the enemy and defense of the soil", attempted to recruit young, patriotic intellectuals to his government in order to organize a local resistance to the threat of Japanese invasion.
 By the end of 1936 Taiyuan had become a gathering point for anti-Japanese intellectuals from all over China.

-War with Japan and the Chinese Civil War (1937–1949)
+Second Sino-Japanese War and the Chinese Civil War (1937–1949)

 The Marco Polo Bridge Incident in July 1937 led the Imperial Japanese Armed Forces to invade China, and Shanxi was one of the first areas the Japanese attacked.
 When it became clear to Yan that his forces might not be successful in repelling the Imperial Japanese Army, he invited Communist military forces to re-enter Shanxi.
 Zhu De became the commander of the Eighth Route Army active in Shanxi and was named the vice-commander of the Second War Zone, under Yan himself.
 Yan initially responded warmly to the re-entry of the arrival of Communist forces, and they were greeted with enthusiasm by Yan's officials and officers.
 Communist forces arrived in Shanxi just in time to help defeat a decisively more powerful Japanese force attempting to move through the strategic Pingxing Pass.
 The Battle of Pingxingguan was the largest battle won by the Communists against the Japanese.

+Datong photographed by Japanese archaeologists and historians Hibino Takeo and Mizuno Seiichi.

+Linfen, photographed during the same archaeological survey.